South Carolina Diminished Value Claims

 South Carolina small claims court allows diminished value claims up to $7,500.

-South Carolina Diminished Value Law
+How South Carolina Courts Have Ruled on Diminished Value

 Newman v.
 Brown, 228 S.C.
 472, 477, 90 S.E.2d 649, 652 (1955)

-South Carolina Diminished Value FAQs
+South Carolina Diminished Value: Common Questions

 Below are answers to common questions about South Carolina diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-South Carolina permits third party diminished value claims against the at fault driver’s insurance company.
+Yes — South Carolina permits third-party diminished value claims against the at-fault driver's insurance company.

 Generally no, unless your policy specifically includes that coverage.